prebid/prebid-server-java/extra/modules/optable-targeting/README.md

 For app traffic (requests with an `app` object) the module forwards the application's bundle identifier as the `bundle=` query parameter and, when available, its version as `ver=`.
 Both values are URL-encoded.
-The `ver` parameter is only sent when `bundle` is present and non-empty — requests with a version but no bundle will not produce either parameter.
+The `ver` parameter is only sent when `bundle` is present and non-empty; requests with a version but no bundle will not produce either parameter.

 ### ID5 signature

 The ID5 signature is propagated to the Targeting API in two ways:

-1. **Request-side signature** — when the incoming OpenRTB request carries `user.ext.optable.id5_signature`, that value is sent to the Targeting API as the `id5_signature=` query parameter.
+1. **Request-side signature**: when the incoming OpenRTB request carries `user.ext.optable.id5_signature`, that value is sent to the Targeting API as the `id5_signature=` query parameter.
-2. **Response-side signature** — when the Targeting API response contains refs with an ID5 signature, the module resolves the signature through the matching optable-eid and propagates it back into the request context, where it is later injected into the bid response (`ext.prebid.passthrough.optable.id5_signature`) for downstream use.
+2. **Response-side signature**: when the Targeting API response contains refs with an ID5 signature, the module resolves the signature through the matching optable-eid and propagates it back into the request context, where it is later injected into the bid response (`ext.prebid.passthrough.optable.id5_signature`) for downstream use.

-The `id5_signature` field is also part of the Optable input erasure — see above.
+The `id5_signature` field is also part of the Optable input erasure, see above.

 ## Analytics Tags